anza-xyz/solana-pay/SPEC1.1.md

 {"label":"<label>","icon":"<icon>"}
 ```

-The `<label>` value must be a UTF-8 string that describes the source of the transaction request.
+The `<label>` value must be a UTF-8 string that describes the source of the sign-message request.
 For example, this might be the name of a brand, store, application, or person making the request.

 The `<icon>` value must be an absolute HTTP or HTTPS URL of an icon image.
 The file must be an SVG, PNG, or WebP image, or the wallet must reject it as **malformed**.